Arkansas Hunting Law: A Comprehensive Guide

 Antler Point Restrictions (APRs)

-Many Arkansas counties have Antler Point Restrictions requiring harvested bucks have a minimum number of points on one side of the antlers.
+Many Arkansas counties have Antler Point Restrictions requiring harvested bucks to have a minimum number of points on one side of the antlers.
 These restrictions vary by county and can change annually.
 Harvesting a buck that does not meet APR requirements is a serious violation, even if you thought you got it right.

 Bag Limits and Tagging